MichalPlatosz1/QuckLog/README.md

 ```
 {
-  locales: string | Here you sepcify default locales,
+  locales: string
-  options: {
+  options: {}
-    here you pass options that you want in DateTimeFormat format.
-For more info [read](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat)
 }
-}

 ```

+In DateTimeFormat standard which you can [read more about](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat)

 ## Additional options: